 Phase 1 focused on introducing the RCMIP concept, the different participating RCMs and evaluating the global-mean temperature response of the models in a range of experiments.
 Phase 1 ran from November 2019 until March 2020.
 After an extensive review process, the RCMIP Phase 1 manuscript was accepted in Geoscientific Model Development.

 The design principle behind the RCMIP protocol is relatively simple: to evaluate reduced-complexity model behaviour for key climate metrics (like globally-averaged surface air temperature).
-To facilitate comparisons with CMIP6, RCMIP replicates the same scenario design as many of the CMIP6-endorsed MIPs.
+The exact protocol varies by phase.
+To facilitate comparisons with CMIP, RCMIP replicates the same scenario design as many of the CMIP-endorsed MIPs.

 If a model were to complete all available experiments, a data submission of approximately 50GB (multi-million data points) would result.
-However, all RCM modelling groups are free to submit a subset of the data, to match their own capability.
+However, the data request varies by phase and it is common for RCM groups to be free to submit a subset of the data, to match their own capability.

 Scenarios / Experiment